Bellview Airlines Flight 210: Accident

 Flight 210 took off from Lagos at 7:30 p.m.
 The controller then instructed the crews to contact Lagos Approach Control.
 According to the controller, the flight sounded and appeared normal.
-The pilot made initial contact with Lagos Approach Control and at 07:32 p.m had replied the controller's instruction.
+The pilot made initial contact with Lagos Approach Control and at 07:32 p.m had replied to the controller's instruction.
 This was the last known transmission from the flight.
-The controller tried to regain contact with Flight 210, but failed.
-As such, the flight was declared as missing.
+The controller tried to regain contact with Flight 210 but failed.
+As a result, the flight was declared missing.

 The Nigerian National Emergency Management Agency (NEMA) was then notified for search and rescue operation.
 Helicopters were deployed to the site where contact with Flight 210 was last made.
-Search and rescue personnel were not able to pick up signals from the aircraft's ELT.
-Conflicting reports then began to emerge, with the aircraft's wreckage reportedly had been found by a police helicopter in Oyo State.
-Spokesman of Oyo State, Abilola Oyoko, initially claimed that more than half of those on board had survived the crash.
-This statement was later retracted as search and rescue personnel had located the wreckage in a village in Ogun State, about 50 km from Lagos.
+Search and rescue personnel were not able to pick up signals from the aircraft's Emergency Locator Transmitter (ELT).
+Conflicting reports then began to emerge, with the aircraft's wreckage reportedly being found by a police helicopter in Oyo State.
+A spokesman of Oyo State, Abilola Oyoko, initially claimed that more than half of those on board had survived the crash.
+This statement was later retracted as search and rescue personnel located the wreckage in a village in Ogun State, about 50 km from Lagos.

 The impact left a 9 m crater and the aircraft was completely destroyed.
-There were no major parts of the aircraft that had been left intact by the impact.
-All 117 passengers and crews on board were killed.
+No major parts of the aircraft were left intact.
+All 117 passengers and crew on board were killed.

 Investigation

-The accident was investigated by the Nigerian AIB and the United States NTSB.
+The accident was investigated by the Nigerian AIB and the US NTSB.
 Several factors were investigated as possible causes of the crash, including human error, weather condition and sabotage.